hseera/python-utilities/README.md

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/unique-occurrence-count.png)

 # [8: Split File By Text](#8-split-file-by-text)
-Extract data that matches a text in the data file and create a new file containing that data.
+Extract data that matches a text in the data file and save it to a new file.Useful when you have a single large data file containing all of the data and wish to create different data for each test run.

-Useful when you have one big data file with all the data and you want to create separate data for each test script.
+For example, suppose you have a single large data file with images, java, and CSS URLs.
+And you want to build distinct data files for CSS, JS, and pictures.
-For example, you have one big data file that contains images, js & CSS URLs.
-And you want to create a separate data file for CSS, js & images respectively.
-This script will help just do that.
+This script will assist you in doing so.

-In the below screenshot team was not part of the search text and hence no csv created for it. name is the column name in the file.
+In the screenshot below, team was not part of the search text, hence no csv was created for it.
+The name is the file's column name.
 ![Data](https://github.com/hseera/python-utilities/blob/main/images/split-file-by-text.png)

 # [9: Heatmap](#9-heatmap)
-There might the times when it is not easy to notice small fluctuations in data using a line chart.
+There may be instances when using a line chart, it is difficult to detect slight swings in data.
-This script generates a heatmap for the data where you are trying to observe patterns over minutes/hours but for a longer duration (i.e.30 days).
+This script creates a heatmap for the data when you are attempting to observe patterns over minutes/hours but for a longer period of time (i.e.30 days).
-For example, there might be a specific hour of the day when you see more load but it is not higher than the peak load in a day.
+For example, there may be a specific hour of the day when there is increased load, but it is not greater than the peak load for the day.
-Therefore line chart for a longer duration (i.e. 30 days) might hide that pattern or it might not be easily visible.
+As a result, a line chart for a longer period of time (e.g., 30 days) may hide or obscure that pattern.

-Same can be performed in excel using pivot table but will require some manual effort.
+The same thing can be done in Excel using a pivot table, but it will take some manual effort.

 ![Data](https://github.com/hseera/python-utilities/blob/main/images/heatmap.png)